 The earth casts a shadow onto the moon with a red color.
 That’s why a total lunar eclipse moon is also called the “Blood Moon.”
-Space.com explains this:

 “The red moon is possible because while the moon is in total shadow, some light from the sun passes through Earth’s atmosphere and is bent toward the moon.
 While other colors in the spectrum are blocked and scattered by Earth’s atmosphere, red light tends to make it through easier.
 The effect is to cast all the planet’s sunrises and sunsets on the moon.”

 There is also a Supermoon, or a “full moon that’s closer to Earth than usual and can appear slightly brighter and larger than normal.”

-YOU MAY ALSO LIKE : SOLAR ECLIPSE HOMESCHOOL IDEAS
+SOLAR ECLIPSE HOMESCHOOL IDEAS

 Who Can See the Total Lunar Eclipse?

-Watching the Total Lunar Eclipse
+Watching a Total Lunar Eclipse

-For the total lunar eclipse, you don’t need any special gear or glasses (like you needed for the total solar eclipse).
+For a total lunar eclipse, you don’t need any special gear or glasses to protect your eyes (like you needed for the total solar eclipse).

 19 FREE Lunar Eclipse and Moon Lesson Plans, Activities, Worksheets, and Crafts